 Is there a good book (or audio book) that will help you grow in godliness?
 Maybe while you are doing some home organization you can listen to a biblical podcast or the audio form of a missionary biography?

 Summer is a great time to make some goals that exercise your brain!

 #5 Develop good habits.

 Maybe you hope to spend more focused time in prayer.
 Perhaps you want to develop the discipline of lingering longer in God’s word.
-Maybe your kids need to have a few routines further mastered (so going to school, or going to bed is not so hard!)
+Maybe your kids need to have a few routines further mastered (so going to school, or going to bed is not. so. hard.)
 Now is the time!

-A Summer Spent Well!
+A Summer Well Spent!

-With a little planning and intentionality, all of these ideas could be instituted to some degree!
+With a little planning and thoughtfulness, all of these ideas could be instituted to some degree!
 And if they were, I am quite sure we would look back and say “that was a Summer spent extremely well!”